tanny411/Authorship-Attribution-using-Transfer-Learning/ReadMe.md

 ## Trained Models
 All trained model checkpoints are provided in the folder [Model Checkpoints](https://github.com/tanny411/Authorship-Attribution-using-Transfer-Learning/blob/master/Model%20Checkpoints).
 The language models have been trained on Bangla news corpus and Wikipedia dumps.
 Further, there are 3 variations to each.
 Word, Subword and Character level tokenized, making a total of 6 pre-trained language models.

+### Reproducibility
+To reproduce the pre-training, fine-tuning, or classification of these models:
+- Clone the repository
+- Download relevant files/checkpoints from [this drive link]() and put them inside `Model Checkpoints` folder.
+Maintain the folder structure as in the drive folder.
+- Make sure you have Python3.x
+- Install requirements.txt. `pip install requirements.txt`
+- Run the python notebooks (extra dependencies are installed in the notebook)

 ## Future Work:
 - Assessing application of pure-Bangla tansformer based pre-trained models.
 - CNN architecture based transfer learning for authorship attribution.